Table of Contents

 - Calcitonin gene-related peptide (CGRP) inhibitors are newer medications that help block the CGRP, a small protein involved in pain transmission when a migraine attacks.

-- Over-the-counter painkillers like Tylenol (acetaminophen), Advil Migraine (ibuprofen), and Excedrin Migraine (aspirin), which are widely available pain-relieving drugs that may work for mild attacks.
+- Over-the-counter painkillers like Tylenol (acetaminophen), Advil Migraine (ibuprofen), and Excedrin Migraine (aspirin) are widely available pain-relieving drugs that may work for mild attacks.

 - Opioids like butorphanol, codeine, ConZip (tramadol), and Demerol (meperidine), stronger pain-killing drugs, can help manage headaches.
 Note that these should be used sparingly since they have many side effects and have high abuse potential.